CARTAvis/manual_source/source/installation_and_configuration.rst

 **Red Hat Enterprise Linux 8**

-For Red Hat Enterprise Linux 8 users, you first need to add the el8 "cartavis" and "EPEL" repositories.
+For Red Hat Enterprise Linux 8 users, you first need to add the "cartavis" and "EPEL" repositories.
 Please note that *root* access is required, unless you install in a Docker container.

 .. code-block:: bash

-   sudo curl https://packages.cartavis.org/cartavis-el8.repo --output /etc/yum.repos.d/cartavis.repo
+   sudo curl https://packages.cartavis.org/cartavis.repo --output /etc/yum.repos.d/cartavis.repo
    sudo rpm -ivh https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm sudo yum -y install carta

 Please refer to the section :ref:`how_to_run_carta` for different single-user use cases.

-**CentOS 8**
+**AlmaLinux 8 / Rocky Linux 8**

-For CentOS8 users, you first need to add the el8 "cartavis", "EPEL", and "powertools" repositories.
+For AlmaLinux 8 or Rocky Linux 8 users, you need to add the "cartavis", "EPEL", and "powertools" repositories.
 Please note that *root*  access is required, unless you install in a Docker container.

 .. code-block:: bash

-   sudo curl https://packages.cartavis.org/cartavis-el8.repo --output /etc/yum.repos.d/cartavis.repo
+   sudo curl https://packages.cartavis.org/cartavis.repo --output /etc/yum.repos.d/cartavis.repo
-   sudo dnf -y install 'dnf-command(config-manager)' sudo dnf -y install epel-release sudo dnf -y config-manager --set-enabled powertools sudo dnf -y install carta
+   sudo dnf -y install 'dnf-command(config-manager)' sudo dnf -y install epel-release sudo dnf -y config-manager --set-enabled powertools sudo yum remove carta carta-frontend carta-backend # if you have installed CARTA v2.0 before sudo dnf -y install carta

 Please refer to the section :ref:`how_to_run_carta` for different single-user use cases.

 **macOS**

-We officially support macOS 10.15 Catalina and macOS 11.0 Big Sur through `Homebrew <https://brew.sh/>`_.
+We officially support macOS 10.15 Catalina, macOS 11.0 Big Sur, and macOS 12 Monterey through `Homebrew <https://brew.sh/>`_.
 If you do not already have it, you may install Homebrew using the following command (*root* access is required):

 .. code-block:: bash